 By order of the Honourable Madam Justice Thorburn dated November 7, 2013 the activities of the Receiver set down in the Third Report were approved.
-The receipts and disbursements set down in the Statement of Receipts and Disbursements contained in the Third Report, together with the fees and expenses of the Receiver and its counsel to September 30, 2013 were also approved.
+The Statement of Receipts and Disbursements contained in the Third Report, together with the fees and expenses of the Receiver and its counsel to September 30, 2013 were also approved.

 On June 5, 2014 the Receiver made its Fourth Report to the Court ("the Fourth Report").
+A copy of the body of the Fourth Report is attached as Exhibit "B".

-By order of the Honourable Mr. Justice McEwan dated June 16, 2014 ("the June 16, 2014 Order") the activities of the Receiver set down in the Fourth Report were approved.
-The Statement of Receipts and Disbursements contained in the Fourth Report together with the fees and expenses of the Receiver and its counsel to May 31,
+By order of the Honourable Mr. Justice McEwen dated June 16, 2014 ("the June 16, 2014 Order") the activities of the Receiver set down in the Fourth Report were approved.
+The Statement of Receipts and Disbursements contained in the Fourth Report together with the fees and expenses of the Receiver and its counsel to May 31, 2014 were also approved.